dbmedialab-archive/reader-critics/doc/project-setup.md

 | `SLACK_CHANNEL` | Channel name for the Slack integration to use for notifications.
 Overrides the Webhook configuration on the receiver. |
 | `SLACK_WEBHOOK` | If set to a Slack webhook URL, warnings and errors will be posted to this integration |
 | `WEB_CONCURRENCY` | How many cluster processes to start.
 If not set, takes number of CPU cores. |

+## Configuration
+Apart from injecting configuration parameters through environment variables (see above) it is also possible to use a configuration file.
+This is mostly useful for development situations, not so much for production use, where you want to provide the configuration through the application container for more flexibility.
+Having production values in the config file would also mean having those exposed in the repository and the deployment image created from it.

+The file [config.example.json5](/config.example.json5) in the project root gives an example of the structure of this configuration file, it is in [JSON5 format](https://json5.org/) and the hierarchy of the keys follows exactly that of [config.ts](/src/app/config.ts) which is the central configuration entity of the whole application.
+It uses [Convict](https://www.npmjs.com/package/convict) as backend, check its documentation for more details.